-During the first evening, we will look at the choice of timber that is appropriate to specific needs; which wood should be used for a particular job; considering its durability; texture; seasoning and drying; buying ready prepared; collecting, preparing and seasoning your own; and the essential tools and sharpening equipment, the use and care of them.
+During the first evening, we will look at: the choice of timber that is appropriate to specific needs; which wood should be used for a particular job, considering its durability; texture; seasoning and drying; buying ready prepared; collecting, preparing and seasoning your own; the essential tools and sharpening equipment and the use and care of them.

-In order to develop your skills and confidence, the tutor presents a small-scale simple carving exercise which involves recreating a small natural form, suitable subjects are a leaf, snail shell or flower in wood.
+In order to develop your skills and confidence, the tutor will present a small-scale, simple carving exercise, which involves recreating a small natural form.
+Suitable subjects are a leaf, snail shell or flower in wood.
 He will guide you to find or create your own design for a relief carving in the most economical way, both in terms of labour, planning and materials.
 The tutor will give technical information and practical instruction, alongside guidance to allow you to develop your own approach to the subject.

 This carving process will entail:

-• Developing the form using a gouge and flat chisel.
+•Developing the form, using a gouge and a flat chisel

-• Surface treatment, sealing, oiling, polishing, considering appropriate finish for various surfaces.
+•Surface treatment, sealing, oiling, polishing and considering the appropriate finish for various surfaces

 You can expect to complete a piece of work in the time available and to leave with an understanding of how to approach your next project.

 Please note that carving is a physical process and requires standing for much of the time.

 Arrival Day - this is the first date listed above